Attention deficit hyperactivity disorder

-- Atomoxetine (Strattera) -- the first nonstimulant medication approved to treat ADHD.
+Atomoxetine (Strattera): The first nonstimulant medication approved to treat ADHD.
 Strattera increases the levels of both dopamine and norepinephrine in the brain.
-Strattera was first developed as an antidepressant and, as with all antidepressants, carries a "black box" warning that it may increase thoughts of suicide in young children and teenagers.
+Strattera was first developed as an antidepressant and, as with all antidepressants, carries a "black box" warning that it may increase suicidal thoughts in young children and teenagers.

-According to a recent survey, many parents use complementary and alternative treatments for their children with ADHD, with nutritional therapies being the most common.
-Although studies show conflicting results, if your child appears sensitive to certain foods, talk to your doctor about eliminating them for a brief period to see if his symptoms improve.
-Putting a child on any, supplement or complementary or alternative therapy (CAM) diet should be done only under the supervision of your doctor.
+According to a recent survey, many parents use complementary and alternative treatments (CAM) for their children with ADHD.
+Nutritional therapies are the most common strategy.
+Studies show conflicting results, however, if your child appears sensitive to certain foods, talk to your doctor about eliminating them for a brief period to see if symptoms improve.
+DO NOT put a child on any supplement or CAM diet without the supervision of your doctor.

-The Feingold diet was developed in the 1970s by Benjamin Feingold, the Feingold diet is based on the idea that artificial colors, flavors, and preservatives, as well as naturally occurring salicylates (chemicals similar to aspirin that are found in many fruits and vegetables), were a major cause of hyperactive behavior and learning disabilities in children.
-Studies examining the diet's effect have been mixed.
+Developed in the 1970's by Benjamin Feingold, the Feingold diet is based on the idea that artificial colors, flavors, and preservatives, as well as naturally-occurring salicylates (chemicals similar to aspirin that are found in many fruits and vegetables), are a major cause of hyperactive behavior and learning disabilities in children.
+Studies examining the diet's effects have been mixed.
 Most show no benefit, although there is some evidence that salicylates may play a role in hyperactivity in a small number of children.
-Because the Feingold diet is difficult to follow and also involves changes in family lifestyle (children are encouraged to participate in creating meals, for example), you should talk with your doctor before trying it.
+Because the Feingold diet is difficult to follow, and also involves changes in family lifestyle (children are encouraged to participate in creating meals, for example), you should talk with your doctor before trying it.

-Other dietary therapies may concentrate on eating foods that are high in protein and complex carbohydrates, and eliminating sugar and artificial sweeteners from the diet.
+Other dietary therapies may concentrate on eating foods that are high in protein and complex carbohydrates, and eliminating sugar and artificial sweeteners.
 One study found increased hyperactivity among children after eating foods with artificial food coloring and additives.
 However, studies show no relation between sugar and ADHD.
 In one study, children whose diets were high in sugar or artificial sweeteners behaved no differently than children whose diets were free of these substances.
 This was true even among children whose parents described them as being "sugar sensitive".
 However, some researchers believe that chronic excessive sugar intake leads to alterations in brain signaling, which would contribute to the symptoms associated with ADHD.

 Some doctors who focus on nutrition say they see positive results when testing for food allergies and using an elimination diet.
 If you think your child might benefit from food allergy testing or an elimination diet, talk to a doctor who has experience in nutrition for children with ADHD.